karthik101/30loops-user-docs/quickstart.rst

 .. note::

-    If you are using Mac OSX and VIM, make sure you turn of the backup files, otherwise the configuration file will not be updated.
+    If you are using Mac OSX and VIM, make sure you turn of the writebackup, otherwise the configuration file will not be updated.
 You can do so by typing::